prism/prism-docs/docs/source/modifications.rst

 .. note::

-    Modifications are inherently dangerous and should be used by server staff.
+    Modifications are inherently dangerous and should only be used by server staff.
 We highly recommend practicing on a test server or using preview modes when possible.
-One mis-used command could rollback days worth of changes, memory crashes, or other unwanted results.
+One mis-used command could rollback days worth of changes, cause memory crashes, or other unwanted results.

 .. _rollbacks: